reverendx/interviewPrep/README.md

 ## Can we go from 0 to FAANG Hero?
 This repo aims to be a compilation of problems, resources, etc. Basically a reference guide to beginner and intermediate software developers.

+## Whoami & why even listen to me?
+I wish this section started off with "I'm a succesful 6digits entrepeneur talented software engineer..." but that's not the case, in fact if this wins your interest and it's within your capabilities, you're welcome to collaborate in this project.
+I consider myself a beginner.
+I understand most of the basics but I've been trapped in the wonderful [tutorial hell](https://medium.com/@adrian.td96/what-is-tutorial-hell-d24c1bdb279f).
+I believe that with the right amount of pracitce _anyone_ can understand and solve these type of problems.
+Let's try!

 ## Table of Contents
 Folder | Description | Usage
 :-- | :--: | :--: |
 [Bookmarks](url) | Important websites to reference frequently. | **How to import bookmarks for** [Chrome](https://support.google.com/chrome/answer/96816?hl=en) and [Firefox](https://support.mozilla.org/en-US/kb/import-bookmarks-html-file)
-[Leetcode's 75](url) | Key factors to consider and _remember_ when solving each problem. | Pick a problem, instead of trying to memorize my terrible code go through the _notes_ section and try it for yourself. 🥇
+[Leetcode's 75](url) | Key factors to consider and _remember_ when solving each problem. | Pick a problem, instead of trying to memorize my terrible code go through the _notes_ section and try it for yourself.
+My recommendation would be to _at least_ try to solve a problem a day.🥇
 [Downloads](url) | Important resources to reference quite frequently. | Either [clone the whole repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or just download the file you need.

 ## Leetcode's 75
 Consists of a list of 75 Leetcode problems to teach you *most* of what you need to know to ACE that first interview and LAND your first Software dev job.

-I will be grouping these problems by concepts, this is helpful for practicing a certain subject but also to identify patterns and hopefully this also helps us to get more comfortable withem.
-(I will be adding a checklist because this is a guide for you just as much as it is mine :P)
+**Disclaimer: I will be grouping these problems by subjects to identify patterns and hopefully this also helps us to get more comfortable withem.
+(I will be adding a checklist because this is a guide for you just as much as it is mine**

 ## Arrays